Rewrite each expression using the distributive property and simpl... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Rewrite each expression using the distributive property and simplify, if possible.
-See Example 7. a + 7a
+See Example 7.
+7r - 9r

 Verified Solution